 Summoning the people

 In an attempt to quell the unrest, Simon called a parliament so that he could give the appearance of legitimacy and of governing with the guidance and consensus of representatives from across the realm.
 This document records the various writs sent out to summon people to that parliament.
 Because the writs were sent as ‘letters close’ (letters folded up with the Great Seal across their closure), the document on which they were enrolled is called a Close Roll.
 It is essentially central government’s file copy of the letters that it despatched.
-This roll, which covers the 49th year of the reign of Henry III (Oct 1264-Oct 1265) is now part of the huge collection of medieval central government documents held at The National Archives, Kew, under the document reference number TNA: C 54/82.
+This roll, which covers the 49th year of the reign of Henry III (Oct 1264-Oct 1265) is now part of the huge collection of medieval central government documents held at The National Archives, Kew, under the Catalogue reference C 54/82.

 The roll shows that writs were addressed to the sheriffs (who were the key royal officials in each county) that they should send ‘two of the more law-worthy, honest and prudent knights from each of the counties’ and to the ‘citizens of York, Lincoln and other boroughs of England that they should send… two of their most prudent, law-worthy and honest fellow citizens or burgesses’.
 Other summonses were sent to nobles loyal to Simon, to churchmen, and to the Cinque Ports (five Channel ports that had special privileges and responsibilities).